yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 # Digital Twin of Anthropomorphic Robotic Arm using AR
-As the global manufacturing industry enters its fourth revolution, innovations such as robotics, automation and artificial intelligence (AI) are set to take over.
-The number of active industrial robots worldwide is increasing by approximately ```14%``` year on year, and automation continues to create new types of robots with improved utility and function.
-Factories of the future will likely feature robots and humans working side-by-side to meet consumer demand—a new world which business owners should be prepared for.
+As the global manufacturing industry enters its fourth revolution, innovations such as robotics, automation, and artificial intelligence (AI) are set to take over.
+The number of active industrial robots worldwide is increasing by approximately ```14%``` year on year, and automation creates new types of robots with improved utility and function.
+Factories of the future will likely feature robots and humans working side-by-side to meet consumer demand—a new world for which business owners should be prepared.

-Based on current projections, AI is expected to have the ability to increase labour productivity by up to ```40%``` by 2035 and robots are generally designed to take on **repetitive tasks** and allow workers to focus on more **intensive duties**.
-A major benefit of robots in automation of large manufacturing operations is that some tasks could effectively be completed ```24/7```, thereby **boosting production** output without any additional **labour costs**.
+Based on current projections, AI is expected to have the ability to increase labor productivity by up to ```40%``` by 2035, and robots are generally designed to take on **repetitive tasks** and allow workers to focus on more **intensive duties**.
+A major benefit of robots in automating large manufacturing operations is that some tasks could effectively be completed ```24/7```, thereby **boosting production** output without any additional **labor costs**.

-At RT Knits Ltd, a 6dof robot was bought for the retrieval of garments out of printing machines in the Printing Department.
+RT Knits Ltd bought a 6dof robot to retrieve garments from printing machines in the Printing Department.
 It is the first robot of the brand ```Borunte``` which the company invested in.
 Hence, I wanted to take this opportunity to explore the mathematical and physical models of a 6-axis industrial robot and build a ```Digital Twin``` of the machine for simulation of future processes.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/155680544-0fa9ca2a-ba46-47e2-a927-061c6de97a6e.png" />
 </p>

-Through this project I want to provide the basic understanding of how robots work and how to develop models to control them.
-In the industry we will find lots of different kinds of robots, with different number of axes, different mechanical configurations, but the 6-axes one is the most commonly used and also, it is one of the most complicated ones.
+Through this project, I want to provide a basic understanding of how robots work and develop models to control them.
+We will find many different kinds of robots with different axes and different mechanical configurations in the industry.
+However, the 6-axes one is the most commonly used, and also, it is one of the most complicated ones.
 Hence, if we understand how this one works, we should be able to solve models for all the others.

 ![image](https://user-images.githubusercontent.com/59663734/156128316-858d37e3-ddf1-48c7-b7d6-91123637051b.png)